ornovog/PetersonAlgorithm/README.md

 share a single-use resource without conflict, using only shared memory for communication.

-the first implementation uses ordinary instructions, which we can see the compiler reorder with running "go build -gcflags -S petersonAlgorithm.go" in terminal, and his test fails (it can fail because deadlock or race condition).
+the first implementation uses ordinary instructions, which we can see the compiler reorder with running "go build -gcflags -S petersonAlgorithm.go" in terminal, and his test fails (it can fail because deadlock or race condition in multi-cores computer).

 the second implementation use ordinary instructions, which prevent those issues.